nhardt/footnote/README.md

 ## Syncing

-Syncing occurs between any devices owned by "me".
+Syncing occurs between all devices owned by a user.
 When a device thinks it has data for a peer, it attempt to connect.
 On connect, it sends a manifest.
 The acceptor will check see if all note chekckpoints match.
 If the connector has a newer write, the acceptor will request it.
 The acceptor will also store the connector's manifest.